ivanpetrov16130/crawler/README.md

 ## Installation

 WTF is installation?
-I'm noob, download it yourself and compile!
+I'm noob, download it and compile!

 ## Usage